 Every financial expert has a different opinion on what you need to do to achieve your financial goals.
 They will shout these ideas into the void, claiming anyone who doesn’t follow their way is doing it wrong and likely to lose out in the financial game.

-The truth is that most of these experts are wrong.
+Most of these experts are wrong.
 They want you to follow their method because it makes them money, not because it helps you.

 What’s the Triangle Approach?